lumilio/Jungle-didakoo.com-README.md/README.md

 Didakoo has relased in Opensea marketplace some Nfts that make you able to unlock extra functionalitys and permissions in game.
 No third part advertising in Jungle didakoo.com, Sellin didakoo Nfts is the only entrance of the project.

-Single-Page WebApp Multiplyer Videogame with custom minimax algorithm built in Laravel (PHP) and Vue.js (JavaScript).
-After a careful evaluation of potential risks that could harm both Didakoo brand and its customers, I have decided to make the GitHub repository containing the game’s code private.
-This decision stems from the need to safeguard intellectual property, maintain quality control, and ensure a safety user experience.

-One of the primary concerns is that malicious actors could copy the code to create fraudulent versions of the game, potentially using them for phishing scams.
-Such replicas could deceive users into providing sensitive information, putting both their data and the reputation of the Didakoo brand at risk.
-By restricting access to the code, I aim to prevent these threats and protect our customers from harmful exploitation.
-This measure ensures that only authorized contributors have access, allowing us to deliver a secure and authentic software.

 This is "one time purchase" videogame.
 The features you unlock with Nfts will be yours forever, no subscription.
 Game system recognize the following Nfts collections :

 - [didakoo items](https://opensea.io/collection/didakoo-items")
 - [didakoo items 2024](https://opensea.io/collection/didakoo-items-2024")